ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 **4. RxDC reports**: under Section 204 of the CAA, Carriers and PBMs routinely submit information about prescription drugs and health care spending to CMS.
 This data submission is called the RxDC report, and is what the Division requires through Regulation 4-2-103.
 The only change from what is submitted federally is that files should be filtered to only contain data specific to plans in Colorado.
 Standards can be found via [this link](https://www.cms.gov/marketplace/about/oversight/other-insurance-protections/prescription-drug-data-collection-rxdc).
-These reports may contain PII or PHI, as such carriers are not required to post these files publicly.
-These files should be in .csv format the Narrative Response should be in .pdf or .doc/.docx format.
+These reports may contain PII or PHI, as such, carriers are not required to post these files publicly.
+These files should be in .csv format, and the Narrative Response should be in .pdf or .doc/.docx format.

-Colorado specific filtering for RxDC files:
+**Colorado specific filtering for RxDC files:**
 - Submitters can use either “aggregation state” in D1-D8 or “states in which the plan is offered” in P2 and P3 to filter these files to make them Colorado specific.
 - The Narrative Response should include which field was used to filter
 - The rest of the Narrative Response can be the same as what is submitted federally, please feel free to add any additional information about the Colorado market and impacts as appropriate.